replicatedhq/replicated-field-labs/instruqt/closing-information-gap/01-viewing-instance-info/assignment.md

 application.
 The insights provided include the version of your application the customer is running, details about the cluster, and current instance health.

-There starting point for any support ticket should be to log into the Replicated Vendor Portal to look at the details on the customer's instance.
+The starting point for any support ticket should be to log into the Replicated Vendor Portal to look at the details on the customer's instance.
 Click on the Vendor Portal tab to open up a new browser window and access the portal.
 The labs setup has configure credentials for you that you can use to